hatdropper1977/john.soban.ski/content/refactor-matlab-to-tidyverse.md

 Once we have test data, we need to classify it.

 ### Matlab
 In Matlab, I wrote a function named ***rce_clasify***.
-As you can see, the function contains a ton of nested functions and a for loop.
+The function contains a ton of nested functions and a for loop.

 Each training pattern includes a circular "footprint" around it that extends to the nearest point of the ***other*** class, with radius equal to the ***lambda*** we calculated above.